 - RUBS doesn’t actually result in any significant energy savings

-Contrary to popular belief, RUBS system does not generate any substantial energy savings.
+Contrary to popular belief, RUBS (ratio Utility Billing System) does not generate any substantial energy savings.
 Tenants are charged their pro-rata share of the utilities regardless of how they consume.
 As a result, RUBS does not encourage water or energy conservation the way that submetering does.
 There may be some impact at the margins, but owners should not expect a big drop-off in total consumption.

 RUBS utility billing can help multifamily property owners add value to their buildings.
 Mainly, by passing on a portion of their operational costs to tenants.